Andevoranto

 Andevoranto [andevʷˈrantʷ] is a rural municipality in the Brickaville District, Atsinanana Region, Madagascar.

 It is located near the coast and near the mouth of the Rianila River at a distance of 20 km from Brickaville.

 During the French colonial rule of the island, Andrevoranto was the capital of Andevoranto Province, and sources also described it as a former capital of the Betsimisaraka people in the region.
 The town was at that point also the junction of a number of important roads, including the key road from the coast to the capital, Antananarivo.
 Today, the key route of Route nationale 2 from the capital is located west of Andevoranto.

+Railroad

+There is a train station at Ambila-Lemaitso (Train DIA SOA) on the line from Toamasina-Antananarivo.

 Geography

 It is situated 20 km South of Brickaville and 100 km from Toamasina.

+Bodies of Waters

+The Canal des Pangalanes follows the coastline a few hundred meters distance from North to South.
+This is a channel that connects the lakes of the region, as the Anjamborona Lake that is the largest in the municipality.

 Fokontany

 12 Fokontany (villages) are part of this municipality: Andovoranto, Ambatobe, Ianakonitra, Andavakimena, Sondrara, Manakambahiny, Ambodivoara, Vohitrampasina, Vavony, Ambila Lemaitso, Manaratsandry and Manerinerina.